 It was rough, but that’s the price I paid to travel.

-Hacking my schedule is how I was able to go on an extended—from 7 days to 10 days—Spring Break to Puerto Rico.
+Hacking my schedule is how I was able to go on an extended Spring Break to Puerto Rico during my sophomore year.

-Join cultural clubs, language clubs, foreign exchange student language programs, etc. Heck, join organizations in general!
-They often have national/international conferences.
 Make friends with other people who love to travel too.
-Join Facebook groups about travel (like mine, the Millennials On the Move), read books about travel, watch movies about travel, apply to volunteer opportunities abroad, etc.
+Join Facebook groups about travel—like mine, the Millennials On the Move which caters to 16 to 26-year-old travelers—read books about travel, watch movies about travel, and apply to volunteer opportunities abroad.

-A travel opportunity that found me was my trip to Oman.
-A group of study abroad students with me in Dubai were going on a visa run.
+A travel opportunity that found me was my trip to Oman: a group of study abroad students with me in Dubai was going on a visa run.
 I didn’t need to go because I had a special visa, but when people invite me to travel I don’t say no, so I went!
 I ended up cliff jumping, hiking, and swimming in beautiful natural springs.
 So worth it.

-If you think you can hold a position in an organization, go to class, work 2 jobs, have a social life, and jetset across the world… You can.
-But it’s D I F F I C U L T. It takes a lot of organization, determination, and prioritization.
+If you think you can’t hold a position in an organization, go to class, work, have a social life, and jet-set across the world, you’re wrong.
+It’s difficult and takes a lot of organization, determination, and prioritization.

-Especially prioritization.
-I worked extra hours wherever I could fit them in, I had 6 tests in the same week because of my schedule, I missed school sports days and events, and who knows how many hours of my life are gone from applying to scholarships, internships, and opportunities I never got… I didn’t say it was easy, I just said it was worth it!
+Prioritization, especially.
+Working extra hours wherever I could fit them in.
+Taking 4 tests a day during exam week because of my hacked schedule.
+I missed school sports days and events, and who knows how many hours of my life are gone from applying to scholarships, internships, and opportunities I never received.

-You’ll never go on that trip to Milan you’ve always dreamt of if you keep to Spring Break in Myrtle Beach, and you’ll never sip limoncello in Italy if you spend all your money chugging Mad Dogs at the bar downtown each weekend.
-You do not have to stop being a college student to be able to travel, I’m just saying you may have to strategically regulate those things to be able to travel!
-And at this point in our lives we actually have the least reason to say no to travel (no career, no mortgage, no children, etc.) and I think it should be a priority to try our hardest to make travel happen now!
+You’ll never go on that college trip to Milan you’ve always dreamt of if you keep to Spring Break in Myrtle Beach.
+You’ll never sip limoncello in Italy if you spend all your money chugging White Claws at the bar downtown every weekend.
+You do not have to stop being a college student to be able to travel—I’m just saying you may have to strategically regulate some things.

-By the way, I graduated college a year ago with a B.S. in Mathematics and a 3.51 GPA, so if I can do it you DEFINITELY can.
+By the way, I graduated college a year ago with a B.S. in Mathematics, a Certificate in Middle Eastern Studies, and a 3.51 GPA.
+So if I can do it you absolutely can.